Nutmeg Investment Review – EVERYTHING you need to know in 2017

 I think Nutmeg is a great platform.

-It’s simple and straightforward to use with plenty of options for customization.
+It’s simple to use and straightforward all round with plenty of options for customization.
 It also offers a great way for beginners to get into investing without having to learn much about the market and having to make complex decisions.

-The only downsides to the platform are the fees it charges on the managed portfolio and the minimum investment requirement which can be too high for some investors.
+The only downsides to the platform are the fees it charges on the managed portfolio and the minimum investment requirement which may be too high for some investors.

-Before you pile your money into Nutmeg or Moneybox, you may ant to check out the table below and decide which platform is right for you.
+Before you pile your money into Nutmeg or Moneybox, you may want to check out the table below and decide which platform is right for you.